themesberg/flowbite/content/getting-started/blazor.md

 sudo apt-get install -y dotnet-sdk-7.0
 ```

-Open your terminal and run this command to confirm successful installation:
+Open your terminal and run this command to confirm a successful installation:

 ```bash
 -$ dotnet